Treating A Chicken with A Pale Comb

 A pale comb can be caused by a variety of issues, such as anemia, poor nutrition, dehydration, or a disease like Marek's disease.
 Before you can treat your chicken, you need to figure out what's causing the problem.

-One of the most common causes of a pale comb is poor nutrition.
-Make sure your chicken is getting a balanced diet that includes plenty of protein, vitamins, and minerals.
+Another common cause of a pale comb is poor nutrition.
+Ensure your chicken has a balanced diet that includes plenty of protein, vitamins, and minerals.

 Dehydration can also cause a pale comb.
 Make sure your chicken has access to clean, fresh water at all times.
 You might also try adding an electrolyte supplement to their water to help them stay hydrated.